There are certain meals and snacks that – though they may seem strange at first – enhance wellness and improve body composition.

 The eleven strange foods that I – and other people following an anti-inflammatory lifestyle – often eat, are:

-- ginger tea (in place of caffeinated coffee)
+- decaf green tea or ginger tea (in place of caffeinated coffee)

 - cultured coconut milk (in place of dairy yogurt)

-- raw sprouted chips (n place of cereal, oatmeal or toast)
+- raw sprouted chips (in place of cereal, oatmeal or toast)

 - freshly made green smoothie (in place of juice, soda, or Red Bull)

 - full-fat coconut milk (in place of dairy cream)

 - No Cow bar or 22-Days Bar (in place of a candy bar, whey protein bar, or granola bar)